MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5807.md

 ---
 title: Item Age Composition - Quantity (report)
-description: Review the age of stock in your warehouse by quantity to determine obsolescence and identify slow moving inventory.
+description: Review the age of stock in your warehouse by quantity and identify unused or slow moving inventory.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf